Sarthakkashyapp/Voyage-AI/README.md

 <h1>VOYAGER AI</h1>
 <p>VOYAGER AI is a web-based AI trip planner that helps users plan their trips by providing hotel recommendations and detailed itineraries based on their budget, travel destination, and duration.
-The app is built using ReactJS, TailwindCSS, GEMINI AI, Firebase, and Axios.
+The app is built using ReactJS, TailwindCSS, GEMINI AI, Firebase, Axios, and ShadcnUI.
 </p

 <h1>Features :</h1>